polyaxon/polyaxon/site/integrations/mxnet.md

 [MXNet](https://mxnet.incubator.apache.org/faq/multi_devices.html#distributed-training-with-multiple-machines) defines 3 types of tasks: scheduler, workers, and parameter servers.

-To define an MXNet cluster in Polyaxon with a scheduler, 3 workers, and 1 parameter server, add an replicas subsection to the environment section of your polyaxonfile:
+To define an MXNet cluster in Polyaxon with a scheduler, 3 workers, and 1 parameter server, add a replicas subsection to the environment section of your polyaxonfile:

 ```yaml
 ...